 Used less often, this term describes the condition of too tight, short, hard, or inflexible connective tissue on the sides of the mouth connecting the cheeks to the skull bones and jaw.

 This is an acronym adopted by many practitioners as an umbrella term for lip, tongue, and buccal-ties.
 Tethered oral tissues is a much more descriptive and accessible phrase for patients to discuss.
 In most cases, TOTS is only used when discussing these oral health concerns in infants and young children.

-The connective tissue that holds oral soft tissue in place against the jaw and skull bones.
-These tissues are created during fetal development, and in most cases, the growing baby’s frena gradually reduce in size, a process known as apoptosis allowing for necessary mouth movement prior to birth.
+The connective tissues that hold the tongue, lips, and cheeks in place against the jaw and skull bones.
+These tissues are created during fetal development, and in most cases, the growing baby’s frena gradually reduce in size, allowing for necessary mouth movement before birth.
 However, some infants are born with these tissues enlarged, hardened, or immobile.
-Which may lead to the removal of some frenum tissue.
 You may see the word written as either frenum or frenulum.
 Both are technically correct, which can be a little confusing.
 However, the plural form is likely to be more confusing, since there are three acceptable plural forms: frenulums, frenula, and frena.
-All of these varied spellings and plural forms refer to the same tissue.
+All of these varied spellings and plural forms refer to the same tissues.

-Like the tissue itself, the procedure to reduce the connective tissues and allow for freer movement of the lips, tongue, and mouth is known by many names.
+The procedure to reduce the connective tissues and allow for freer movement of the lips, tongue, and mouth is known by many names.
 You may see frenectomy, frenotomy, or frenulectomy used interchangeably.
-All three refer to procedures that release the soft tissue from the harder bone tissues.
-This can be performed using a number of different techniques, but most often, dentists or pediatricians will perform a frenectomy using surgical scissors, lasers, or a combination of the two.
+All three refer to essentially the same procedure.